Belarusian Latin alphabet: Use

-It is used occasionally in its current form by certain authors, groups and promoters in the Naša Niva weekly, the ARCHE journal, and some of the Belarusian diaspora press on the Internet.
+Nowadays Łacinka is used occasionally in its current form by certain authors, groups and promoters in the Naša Niva weekly, the ARCHE journal, and some of the Belarusian diaspora press on the Internet.

 The system of romanisation in the Łacinka is phonological rather than orthographical, and thus certain orthographic conventions must be known.
-For instance, the Łacinka equivalent to Cyrillic е can be e, ie or je, depending on its position in a word.
+For instance, the Łacinka equivalent to Cyrillic е can be je or ie, depending on its position in a word.
 Also, there is no soft sign in Łacinka; palatalisation is instead represented by a diacritic on the preceding consonant.